Knight of Pentacles

 The card is a future looking one.
 There may be obstacles and fears today, and although the path forward may feel dangerous, there is a safe port at the end of this period – so long as you keep your eyes on it!

-Either you have become infatuated with status and outward appearance to the detriment of your inner health, or have been working yourself so hard to gain future wealth that you have ignored your health as one of your most valuable assets.
+Either you have become infatuated with status and outward appearance to the detriment of your inner health, or have been working yourself so hard to gain future wealth that you have ignored your health.

-It is important to find a balance; all social media is bad for your health (as confirmed by every long term analysis!), fashion/status are transient friends, and although working towards the future is a good thing, take some time to find better balance when it comes to resting and recuperation in the present - nothing is so important at work for you to die or become ill over it.
+It is important to find a balance.
+All social media is bad for your health (as confirmed by every long term analysis!).
+Fashion/status are transient friends, and although working towards the future is a good thing, take some time to find better balance when it comes to resting and recuperation in the present.
+Nothing is so essential at work for you to die or become ill over it.

 SpiritualIcon for 'Spiritual' row